-When the 2019 NBA Draft takes place on June 20, RJ Barrett (Mississauga, ON) stands to become the ninth Canadian lottery pick in draft history, headlining a draft class that could see a record number of Canadian prospects selected.
+On June 20, RJ Barrett (Mississauga, ON) became the ninth Canadian lottery pick in draft history, headlining a draft class that saw a record number of Canadian prospects selected.

 MORE: 2019 Mock Draft | History of Canadians in the NBA Draft